-Threat modelling and risk assessment in the design phase should be based on understanding threat vectors and risks for a particular product.
+Threat modelling in the design phase should be based on understanding threat vectors and risks for a particular product.
 The nature of threat actors also needs to be taken into account; whether it is tactics, techniques, procedures of possible adversaries, or any other unique vulnerabilities that pertain to the sector they are in.